 Currently, you can book in a maximum of six per group.
 You can only attend the ice rink with people from the same household or social support bubble.

-Please note that due to Tier 2 Government restrictions, we can only allow spectators for children and vulnerable adults.
+We can only allow spectators for children and vulnerable adults.
 We are asking all spectators to watch from the Café area.
 Only one spectator per skater please.
 If you have any queries contact us via firstname.lastname@example.org

 The changing rooms will be closed to support social distancing.
 Please come ready to skate.

 We suggest arriving a maximum of 15 minutes before the start of your session.